matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 Other questions?
 Yes.

-In some of Simon Peyton Jones talks about Haskell, he draws this chart where you have safe languages.
-I do not remember what the axes are, but he is talking about features coming over in to C# and Java from those other languages, sort of functional stuff coming over.
-Do you see some of this stuff, especially because of your interop tbd into Java?
-I do not care about using Java, but I am just curious.
+[Audience member: In some of Simon Peyton Jones talks about Haskell, he draws this chart where you have safe languages.
+I forget what the axes are, but he is talking about features coming over in to C# and Java from those other languages, sort of functional stuff coming over.
+Do you see some of this stuff, especially because of your interop being amenable to being tbd into Java?
+I do not care, because I do not use Java, but I am curious.]

 I would hope not.
 I would really love for Java to not change at all any more, because right now Java is my infrastructure language.
 If